rxut/ImprovedInvi/README.md

 Features:
 1) Customize the duration of Invisibility
-2) Add a timer and audio cue for when Invisibility is about to expire, similar to what Damage Amplifier has
+2) Adds an audio cue for when Invisibility is about to expire, similar to what Damage Amplifier has
+3) Has the option to enable a Countdown message for the last 5 seconds when Invisibility is about to expire
-3) Has the option to enable Drop Invisibility on death and allow other players to pick it up
+4) Has an option to enable Drop Invisibility on death and allow other players to pick it up

 Server-side installation:
 - Loaded the ImprovedInvi package